apache/bloodhound/installer/README.rst

 Environment setup is achieved with the following commands on linux::

   $ cd bloodhound/installer
-  $ virtualenv bloodhound
+  $ virtualenv --system-site-packages bloodhound
   $ source ./bloodhound/bin/activate

 or on windows::

   $ cd bloodhound\installer
-  $ virtualenv bloodhound
+  $ virtualenv --system-site-packages bloodhound
   $ bloodhound\bin\activate.bat

 From now on, all shell commands should be run within the activated virtualenv